xcart/xcart-docs/_pages/kb_en/payments/authorize_net/sim.md

       When signed up/in, copy your store Relay Response URL and paste it to your Authorize.NET **Account** -> **Response/Receipt URLs** section in the [Merchant Interface](https://account.authorize.net/ "Authorize.NET SIM Payment Configuration")

       Next you'll need to specify the following settings :
-      * **API Login ID** : Locate your API Login ID in the Authorize.NET Merchant Interface and paste it here.
+      * **API Login ID** : Locate your API Login ID in the Authorize.NET Merchant Interface ("Security Settings" section -> "API Credentials & Keys" link), copy the value and paste it here.
       * **Transaction key** : Specify the transaction key in this field.

         To obtain the transaction key from the Merchant Interface, do as follows: